RoryLetteney/rsl-js-footer/README.md

 ## RSL JS Footer

-This package creates a footer at the bottom of the webpage that automatically updates the copyright year.
+This module allows for a dynamic footer to be generated for JS applications with an updated year and name.

 >This should be used in the following manner: